-An accomplished Atlanta based freelance photographer, I offer clients over 30 years of professional photography experience.
-My specialty is capturing moments and telling visually stories for clients.
+An accomplished Atlanta based freelance photographer, I offer clients over 35 years of professional photography experience.
+Work has been published in newspapers, magazines, and on the web.
+Clients include editorial, commercial, educational and non profits.

-As a teenager I was bitten by the photography bug while participating in an 21 day Outward Bound course in the San Juan Mountain range in scenic southwest Colorado.
+As a teenager I was bitten by the photography bug while participating in an 21 day Outward Bound backpacking course in the San Juan Mountain range of scenic Southwest Colorado.
 Observing other participants using 35mm cameras to photograph the beautiful scenery piqued my curiosity.
-Upon returning home, I was determined to save up for my own camera.
+Upon returning home, I was determined to save up for my first 35mm camera.
 A Miranda Sensomat - better known as a "poor man's Nikon" was my first purchase and intensified my interest in photography.

-Freelance assignments have been throughout the continental United States, Alaska, and most recently Honduras and the Dominican Republic.
+Freelance assignments have been throughout the continental U.S., Alaska, Honduras and the Dominican Republic.

 In his spare time, Gibbs loves to ride his bike and enjoys hikes with his wife, Peggy and golden retriever Cooper.
 Having a heart for humanitarian work, he previously served as a board member of a ministry to Honduras which among other things, provided education assistance to disadvantaged youth in a rural Honduran mountain village.